Laurence Graff

 Laurence Graff (born 13 June 1938) is an English jeweller and billionaire businessman, best known as the founder of Graff Diamonds, supplier of jewellery and jewels.

 Early life

 Graff was born in Stepney in 1938 into a Jewish family, the son of a Romanian mother, Rebecca Segal, and a Russian father, Harry Graff.
-His brother Raymond was born in 1947.

 Career

 Encouraging her son to learn a trade, Graff's mother enrolled him onto a jewellery manufacturing workshop in London, and he left school at 14 to become an apprentice.
 He soon went into partnership with Schindler, a jeweller, repairing rings and creating small pieces of jewellery in a small shop.
 That shop went out of business and so Graff began selling his jewellery designs independently to jewellers all over England.
 By 1962, he had two jewellery shops, including his first in Hatton Garden.

 In 1960, he founded the Graff Diamonds company.
 In 1966 he commissioned the English jewellery-designer Robert Thomas to design a diamond jewel to enter into the De Beers Diamond International Awards competition.
 The ribbon bracelet he created won the competition.
 By 1974, he had begun specialising in selling to newly rich buyers from the Middle East.
 In particular, he supplied many jewels for Hassanal Bolkiah, the 29th Sultan of Brunei, who became a lifelong client and friend.
 One day, Prince Turki II bin Abdulaziz Al Saud walked into the shop and bought everything including a 14 carat diamond.
 Graff has expanded his company, with over 35 shops in Africa, Asia, Europe, the Middle East and the US.